timiTao/sportradar/README.md

 ### Business

+* the board could hold big number of matches
 * Creating & starting match is same action to simplify process
 * There is no limitation on scores
 * There is no possible for changing rules or scoring process